 Airboats are prohibited on public waters of this state from the freshwater-saltwater dividing line seaward, and on that portion of Lake Marion and Santee Swamp west of the I-95 bridge upstream to the confluence of the Congaree and Wateree rivers during the season for hunting waterfowl.

 The seller of a used watercraft or outboard motor in South Carolina must produce a South Carolina Certificate of Title in his/her name at the time of sale.
 Titles are valid until the watercraft or outboard motor is sold, traded or exchanged.
 A title with erasures, white out or information marked through is not valid.
 The owner must request a duplicate title.
 Titles are required for all sailboats, all outboard motors 5 horsepower and greater, and all other watercraft except: documented vessels, windsurfers, and those propelled by human power with oars, paddles or similar devices.

-Watercraft propelled by any mechanized means must be registered in addition to being titled in the owner’s name.
+Watercraft propelled by any mechanized means on navigable waters must be registered in addition to being titled in the owner’s name.

 Stolen Watercraft/Outboard Motors

 The owner of a watercraft or outboard motor which has been stolen should immediately contact local law enforcement to file a report, and then the SCDNR Marine Investigations at 803-734-3856 to receive a Theft Report form.
 Forms can also be found at www.dnr.sc.gov/boating in the Forms section.